Sheila Kennelly: Career

-She became a household name in the hugely popular serial Number 96 as brassy bubbly barmaid Norma Whittaker, a comedy character opposite Gordon McDougall.
-Norma's trademark catchphrase was calling everyone 'Ducky'.
-Whilst her husband, amateur inventor Les was killed off in the infamous bomb blast storyline, Norma remained with the series for 4 1/2 years, returning for the final episode.
+Kennelly became a household name in the popular serial Number 96 as the brassy and bubbly barmaid Norma Whittaker, a comedy character opposite Gordon McDougall as her husband Les who was a ward orderly and aspiring amateur inventor.
+Norma's trademark catchphrase was calling everyone "Ducky".
+Her husband Les was killed off in the infamous bomb blast storyline, but Norma remained with the series for 4 1/2 years, returning for the final episode.
 Both characters also featured briefly in the Number 96 feature film version.